avaneev/biteopt/README.md

 high-dimensional problems that are implicitly or explicitly combinatorial (e.g., Perm, and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.

 Similarly, problems with many competing minima without a pronounced global descent towards global minimum (e.g., Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search or a search involving knowledge of the structure of the problem.
+When the problem field requires one to locate such "rogue optimums", the best approach is to use a magnitudes larger attempt budget (a so called "parallel retry" approach).
+With 5000 attempts and 50000 iterations per attempt budget, BiteOptDeep solves even the Bukin N.6 problem.
+It may seem excessive, but currently BiteOpt does not offer another way to solve such complex problems.

 Difference between upper and lower parameter bound values should be specified in a way to cover a wider value range, in order to reduce boundary effects